githubcatw/TenCut/README.md

 # TenCut
-You have probably seen Unpacked 2019, where they unveiled the Galaxy S10.
+You saw Unpacked 2019.
+You probably heard about of Samsung's new Galaxy S10.

-Well, you might've wanted to try it out.
+You probably noticed the large camera hole on the S10 (and the even larger one on the S10+).p

-But, you couldn't go to the event and don't have $1000 to pre-order it.
+Your friends who got the S10 probably said it's not that noticeable, and that you haven't tried it yourself.

-If you wished to try it out on your existing phone now, **then TenCut is for you!**
+Well, you won't pay $899 just to test it (and you've got a good phone already, so no point in upgrading). **And now, you don't need to!**

-If you didn't read the small text on the bottom of the repo name, this is a fork of [XOutOf10](https://github.com/idoideas/XOutOf10).
+Introducing **TenCut, a simulation of the Galaxy S10's camera hole for any Android device**, so you could feel how it's like.

-This program simulates the camera hole of the S10e and S10.
+_If you didn't read the small text on the bottom of the repo name, this is a fork of [XOutOf10](https://github.com/idoideas/XOutOf10)._

 ## Download